 - The first tier of groups with the highest trust (a lot/some) are people who work in the stores where you shop (74%), the police (66%), people who publish the news about your community in newspapers (52%), and people who broadcast the news about your community on radio and television (51%).
-These are the only groups who a majority Oregonians say they have a lot/some trust in (Q24-25, Q29, Q31).
+These are the only groups in which a majority of Oregonians say they have a lot/some trust (Q24-25, Q29, Q31).

 - Those ages 65+ have much higher trust (a lot/some) in the police than those ages 18-44 (84% vs. 51-55%).
 Trust also increases with age when it comes to people who work in the stores where you shop, from 60% among those ages 18-29 to 85% for those ages 65+ (Q24-25).

 - The second tier of groups in the community, who at least 40% of Oregonians say they have a lot/some trust in include people with conservative political views and people with liberal political views (both 47%).
 In such a politically polarized time nationally, it is interesting to see such equal levels of trust on the community level (Q28, Q30).